NewAtoms/howwehavebeensavingtheplanetthisweek.com/format.md

 1. The emoji teaser.
 2. The view this newsletter in the browser link.
 3. The header image, logo and title.
-4. Salutation
+4. Salutation with a name _merge tag_ to give it a more personal feel.
 5. In short bullet points what the takaways are of this weeks newsletter. (one bullet point per article)
 6. Every article with:
   - An image from and linking to the original source of the story.
-  - A good headline.
+  - A good headline linking to the original source of the story.
   - A short explanation of why this is awesome (and what it is.)
   - A link to the original story
 7. An awesome GIF.